arve0/build-your-own-couchdb/README.md

 With no further ado, let’s start the journey and look at the objectives.

 ## Objectives
-Decisions made when when building my own CouchDB should reflect the main goals, they are:
+Decisions made should reflect the main goals, they are:

 ### Goals
 - Easy interoperability with other programming environments.